mywalkup/mywalkup.github.io/faq.md

 ## Can players manage their own walkup songs?

 Yes.
-Players who join your team can select and customize their own walkup songs within the app.
+Players who are invited to join your team can select and customize their own walkup songs within the app.
+They need a smartphone and a phone number.

-## How does the AI voice announcement work?

-MyWalkup uses AI to generate professional-sounding player announcements.
-Enter the player's name, jersey number, and pronunciation preferences, and the app creates a custom voice introduction.

-## What audio controls are available during games?
+## What platforms is the app available on?

-The mixer lets you adjust voice and music volume independently, control audio balance in real-time, and skip between players during gameplay.

-## Is my data secure?

-Yes.
-We use industry-standard security measures to protect your data.
-You can delete your account and all associated data anytime through the app settings.
+MyWalkup is currently available on both iOS and Android app stores.
+Make sure your on the latest operating system or the app may not be compatible.

 ## How do I contact support?